Self publishing children’s books has never been easier.

 Self-publishing is straightforward, but there’s still work involved.

 If you’re a first-time publisher, marketing your book may seem daunting, but it gets easier the more you do it.
-Use social media channels, ads, and public interaction to boost your book’s visibility and make a more significant profit.
+Use social media channels, ads, and public appearances to boost your book’s visibility and generate more sales.